Success stories logo

 multinational-food-corp-Solution

-The organization has had an organizational change team for almost twenty years, consisting of a small team of change agents who focused on IT projects.
+The organization had an organizational change team for almost 20 years, consisting of a small team of change agents who focused on IT projects.
 This team partnered with a change management consulting firm to stand up a change management methodology and manage larger, more complex projects.

 multinational-food-corp-Application